kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 In this part we'll learn more about management and maintenance as well as expand our knowledge on known features of Kubernetes.
 By the end of this part you will be able to

-- Organize your resources with label and namespaces.
+- Organize your resources using labels and namespaces.

 - Deploy stateful applications to Kubernetes